Enter your keyword

 My Ex-Spouse Got Laid Off: What Happens to My Child Support?

 If your ex-spouse lost their job, they might feel under pressure to meet their financial responsibilities including child support payments.
+Usually, the amount is set at the time of separation, by court order.
 If they aren’t able to pay for support, you might have to take over that responsibility.
+It could impact your child’s needs directly.
 And that thought brings up a lot of questions.

 We hope this blog gives you some much needed clarity and comfort.
 Let’s talk more…